 - Less costly.
 Your business can reduce operating costs with few (or no) employees in the office.
 For example, healthcare brand Aetna lets about half of its employees work from home.
-This flexible option has saved them about $78 million per year in office costs.
+This flexible option has saved them about US$78 million per year in office costs.

 - Easier to hire.
-When businesses search for job candidates nationwide, they have a larger talent pool to select from outside of their local area.
+When businesses search for job candidates nationwide, they have a larger talent pool to select from outside their local area.

 Drawbacks of telecommuting